 Notice of Sale

-During the foreclosure process, the final step for homeowners in Southern California is the auction, where the winning bidder must pay for the property immediately.
+During the foreclosure process, the final step for homeowners in Los Angeles is the auction, where the winning bidder must pay for the property immediately.
 Should the home not sell at auction, it will become what is known as an REO or real estate owned property, converting back to the lender.
 If you’ve yet to vacate the premises, you can expect the buyer to serve an eviction.
 With an REO, the lender may attempt to assist you with moving, offering cash for keys to attain possession.

 Golden Dog Properties